lookbook-hq/lookbook/README.md

 Lookbook.logger = ::Logger.new('/dev/null')
 ```

-## Key goals

-Below are some of the key goals for the Lookbook v3 release.
-This is a constantly evolving list!
+## Background and motivation

+The current Lookbook codebase has grown organically and haphazardly from a few custom ViewComponent preview templates into a standalone Rails Engine gem with support for previewing many different types of components and views.

+In order to provide a solid foundation for future development this v3 branch was created with aspirations to improve the quality of the Lookbook codebase, reduce the number of third party dependencies, fix long-standing issues that are hard to address in the current implementation
+and explore building out new (and experimental) feature ideas.

+More concretely, a number of **key goals** are helping shape the development work:

-### UI
+#### UI

-* Improve accessibilty
-* Remove ViewComponent as a dependency, use bespoke component system to build UI (to avoid VC version incompatabilities with parent app)
-* Use vanilla CSS instead of Tailwind
-* Light and dark modes out of the box
+* Improve accessibilty and usability of the app (#17)
-* Better theming system using CSS variables
+* Expose a better theming system using CSS variables (with light and dark modes out of the box)
-* Make `<lookbook-embed></lookbook-embed>` a proper web component
-* Add status bar for notifications and info
+* Replace ViewComponent dependency with bespoke component system for building the UI

-### Previews
+#### Previews

-* Add support for Mailer previews
+* Add support for ActionMailer previews (#570)
-* Per-preview overview/documentation pages
+* Implement customisable preview overview/documentation pages
-* Improve previews of partials/view templates, ensure they are 100% compatible with how they are used in parent app
+* Fix compatability issues with partial/view template previews (#581, #555)
-* Handle and display parser errors in the UI
+* Improve handling and logging of parser errors (#593)

-* Configurable frame ancestors for preview embeds
+#### Preview embeds

+* Add more granualar security configuration options for embed iframes (#571)
+* Implement `<lookbook-embed></lookbook-embed>` as a native web component

-### Pages
+#### Pages

-* More customisation and theming options
-* Make linking to other pages and previews easier and more flexible
+* Make it easier to customise the look and feel of pages
+* Expand set of UI and path helpers available in pages

-### Development/Testing
+#### Development/Testing

-* Include runnable test/demo/development app in codebase
-* Make ongoing Lookbook development easier - simpler asset dev/build process, automated releases
+* Streamline Lookbook development process - runnable test/demo/development app, simpler asset dev/build pipeline
-* Use Minitest instead of Rspec
-* Run tests against demo app
-* Ensure good integration test coverage
+* Improve test setup - switch to Minitest, run tests against demo app, better integration test coverage
 * Make logging play nicer with standard Rails logging options and third party gems

-### Other
+#### Other

 * Remove ActionCable requirement, use SSE for live UI updates in dev
-* Improve error handling and compatability with `better_errors` etc
+* Improve error handling and compatability with `better_errors` etc (#528)
-* Improve clarity and readability of codebase
+* Remove some of the madness from codebase 🙈
-* Drop support for older Ruby/Rails versions

 ## Current status